Democrat-backed PAC files ethics complaint against Anthony D'Esposito

-The complaint, filed by End Citizens United, a Washington-based political action committee, comes just over two weeks after the New York Times published a story noting that D’Esposito, a freshman House Republican from Island Park, hired his fiancée's daughter and also an alleged mistress to work at his Garden City office.
+The complaint, filed by End Citizens United, a Washington-based political action committee, comes just over two weeks after The New York Times published an article noting D’Esposito, a freshman House Republican from Island Park, hired the two women to work at his Garden City office.

 In the six-page complaint, Tiffany Muller, the president of the organization, urges the nonpartisan office to investigate whether D’Esposito violated House rules barring the employment of relatives when he hired Tessa Lark, the daughter of his longtime fiancee Cynthia Lark, to work in his district office.